 The Pumpkin Catapult challenge and Game Stations are found in my Halloween STEM pack.
 Check out my YouTube video below for a detailed overview of this pack and demo of all the included materials!

 It’s Tricky (tricky) Tricky (tricky)!
 This is engineering at its sweetest with the Candy Tower challenge!
 Students are challenged to construct three-dimensional shapes, determine which shapes are strongest, and measure the heights of their towers.
 We use mellowcreme pumpkins to keep the challenge level high, but they are heavier and break more easily, so make sure to model for students how to gently insert the toothpick into the side of the pumpkin without breaking it.
 You can also use gummy pumpkins, pumpkin marshmallows, Halloween-themed fruit snacks, or even orange playdough if you’re trying to avoid food.
-The Candy Tower challenge is also found in my Halloween STEM Challenges pack and its great to pair with any architecture book such as Iggy Peck, Architect.
+The Candy Tower challenge is also found in my Halloween STEM Challenges pack, includes Google Slides components, and its great to pair with any architecture book such as Iggy Peck, Architect.

 Spider Web Bridge